OrganiCup is offering a free cup to one Green Zen Fit reader, so check out the post to know more!

 In August 2016, I declared myself a minimalist.
 Part of the decision was for the environment, but a big part was for my own sake.
 I wanted to have more space, to spend less money and less time on activities that don’t bring value to my life.

 One of the first things I did was replace disposable items with reusable ones.
 Think about it – you save money, you remove the item from your shopping list and your mind, and you produce less waste.
-I even wrote a blog post about how much money you can save by opting for reusables – read it here.

 Of course, the easiest change was plastic bags.
 Tote bags are not only reusable, but they are cute too.
 However, after shopping bags, paper towels, and other obvious replacements, I had to start digging deeper.
 What else do I buy and only use once?